mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 # 2023-06-21

-A recurrent Neural Network is well suited to process sequential input, if the size is not fixed
+**question**: A recurrent Neural Network is well suited to process sequential input, if the size is not fixed

+answer:

+---

-Training time of knn depends on the chosen distance metric
+**question**: Training time of knn depends on the chosen distance metric

+answer:

+---

-The paired t-test is used when testing for statistical significance of results obtained with holdout validation
+**question**: The paired t-test is used when testing for statistical significance of results obtained with holdout validation

+answer:

+---

-Decisions trees are learned by maximizing information gain
+**question**: Decisions trees are learned by maximizing information gain

+answer:

+---

-Decision trees can handle multi-class problems
+**question**: Decision trees can handle multi-class problems

+answer:

+---

-Overfitting is more likely when the set of testing data is small
+**question**: Overfitting is more likely when the set of testing data is small

+answer:

+---

-Random forests is boosting ensemble technique
+**question**: Random forests is boosting ensemble technique

+answer:

+---

-The first model in Gradient Boosting is a zero rule model
+**question**: The first model in Gradient Boosting is a zero rule model

+answer:

+---

-In Bayesian Networks we assume that attributes are statistically independent given the class
+**question**: In Bayesian Networks we assume that attributes are statistically independent given the class

+answer:

+---

-If Naive Bayes is applied on a data set that contains also numeric attributes than a probability density function must always be used
+**question**: If Naive Bayes is applied on a data set that contains also numeric attributes than a probability density function must always be used

+answer:

+---

-Automated Machine Learning deals only with optimization of hyperparameters of algorithms
+**question**: Automated Machine Learning deals only with optimization of hyperparameters of algorithms

+answer:

+---

-Lasso regression cannot be used for feature selection
+**question**: Lasso regression cannot be used for feature selection

+answer:

+---

-The mean absolute error (a performance metric used for regression) is less sensitive to outliers than MSE
+**question**: The mean absolute error (a performance metric used for regression) is less sensitive to outliers than MSE

+answer:

+---

-K-armed bandit problem The problem: Consider a k-armed bandit problem with k = 4 actions, denoted 1, 2, 3, and 4.
+**question**: K-armed bandit problem The problem: Consider a k-armed bandit problem with k = 4 actions, denoted 1, 2, 3, and 4.
 Consider applying to this problem a bandit algorithm using epsilon-greedy action selection, sample-average action-value estimates, and initial estimates of Q1(a) = 2, for all a.
 Suppose the initial sequence of actions and rewards is A1 = 1, R1 = -2, A2 = 2, R2 = 2, A3 = 1, R3 = 2, A4 = 2, R4 = -1, A5 = 3, R5 = 1.
 On some of these time steps the epsilon case may have occurred, causing an action to be selected at random.
 On which time step this definitely occurred?
 Answer: 1. t3, t5 2. t3, t4 3. t2, t5 4. t1, t2

+answer:

+---

-1R algorithm Problem: Which feature of the dataset below would be selected by the 1R algorithm?
+**question**: 1R algorithm Problem: Which feature of the dataset below would be selected by the 1R algorithm?
 F1, F2, F3?

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |